raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### from powerset to union

-Now that we have `powerset`, another formulation of `union` becomes easy.
+Now that we have `powerset`, another formulation of `union2` becomes easy.
 Once again, our two recognizers:

 <div class="mermaid">
   stateDiagram